Big-Life-Lab/PHES-ODM/metadata.md

     -   `mgOl`: milligrams of oxygen per liter
     -   `ph`: pH units (unitless)
     -   `bool`: unit is a pass fail value like if covid is detected or not, or sample is frozen or not.
     -   `other`: Other measurement of viral copies or wastewater treatment plant parameter.
-Also add `UnitOther`.
+Add description to `UnitOther`.

 -   **unitOther**: Description for other measurement unit not listed in `unit`.